 VM hardware version

-When you copy a VM on hardware version 7, 8, or 9 to US-Central, US-East-2, CAN-Toronto, EMEA, or AUS-Sydney, Skytap automatically upgrades the VM to hardware version 11.
+When you copy a VM on hardware version 7, 8, or 9 to US-East-2, US-Central, EMEA, DE-Frankfurt-I-1, CAN-Toronto, AU-Sydney-I-1, or APAC-2, Skytap automatically upgrades the VM to hardware version 11.
 This ensures compatibility with the latest features in these data centers.
 To check the VM hardware version, see Checking VM hardware version.

 Canceling a copy operation